ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 : The pair of a value along with its location within the argument.
   Member names do not have locations and so do not have nodes.
   Members are not values and so do not have nodes.
+  Note that a node is associated with either the argument or one of its descendants (defined below).

 Root Node:
 : The unique node whose value is the entire argument.